 The Data Infrastructure Development Program was established in the Children's Health Act of 2000 (P.L.
 106-310) as part of SAMHSA reauthorization.
 The legislation authorizes grants to states to develop and operate mental health and substance abuse data collection, analysis, and reporting systems for performance measures.
-With these funds, states develop the infrastructure needed to collect and analyze data related to performance indicators.
+With these funds, states develop the infrastructure needed to collect and analyze data related to mental health programs and outcomes.